The best hotels in Alanya

 The Alanya Archaeology Museum on Atatürk Caddesi is small but well-curated. budget 90 minutes and you'll leave knowing exactly what the Seljuk and Byzantine periods actually left behind in this region.
 Combine it with a morning walk up to Ehmedek, the upper castle district, before the heat hits.
 Start before 09:00.

-Alanya's best neighborhoods
+Alanya's best hotel regions

 Cleopatra Beach and the City Center get most of the attention, but the real sweet spot shifts depending on what you're after.
 If it's your first visit, start with Cleopatra Beach or the City Center. everything else is a trade-off between quiet and convenience.